fabian-sp/snspp/README.md

 # stochastic-ssnal

 ## Introduction
-A Python package for solving problems of the form
+This is a Python package for solving problems of the form

 <img src="https://latex.codecogs.com/gif.latex?\min_xf(x)+\varphi(x)" title="problem formulation"/>